maboagwa/mtor/README.md

 import pandas as pd
 import matplotlib.pyplot as plt

-# Replace 'your_file.xlsx' with the path to your Excel file
+# Import the data from Excel file
 file_path = 'firedata.xlsx'

 # Read the Excel file into a pandas DataFrame